iDestyKK/cs361_qc/proj1/README.md

 #Programming Assignment 1

 Programming Assignment 1 consists of three parts.
-As of this README's last modified date, only the first part is completed.
+Sudoku Puzzle Validator, Dining Philosophers, and a text converter/parser.
 These assignments are to practise the behaviours of programming with pthreads in C.

 ##Part 1 - Sudoku Validator